Highpointer/MechaCar_Statistical_Analysis/README.md

 (5 points)

-To gain a competitive advantage, we want to show that MechaCar models provide superior fuel
+To gain a competitive advantage, we want to show that MechaCar models provide superior fuel economy ratings over comparable non-MechaCar vehicles.
+Thus, we can perform a one-tailed t-test with p-value, or probability value, equal to 0.95.

+(5 points)

+We will obtain fuel economy data for the competitors' comparable vehicles and run statistical tests against fuel economy data of MechaCar vehicles.
+If we calculate a p-value that is smaller than 0.95, we would state that there is sufficient statistical evidence that our null hypothesis is not true.
+Thus, we would use these findings to reject the null hypothesis and generate the conclusion that MechaCar models offer superior fuel economy over the vehicles of its competitors.